jrpool/learning-os-software/services/admissions.md

 The Admissions service manages the process of moving an Applicant to a Member Learner within a Pod.
 Not all Applicants, of course, will be accepted into a pod.
 It's also possible that some Applicants will already be Non-Member Learners.

+It is quite possible that this is mostly a "front end" service with some associated background jobs, but that not much data is owned by this service specifically.
+It has dependencies on a huge number of other services.

 ## Use Case Examples

 ### Invite and Overview